roman-milk/roman-milk.github.io/our-first-swing-5.md

  Bill was conversing softly with Lisa, who appeared half-asleep, and deeply relaxed.
 He was running his fingers through her hair, and caressing her face and shoulders.
 There was a smile plastered across her face, that I fantasized would remain long after she slowly faded from view.

  Turning back to Sheri, I saw she also was taking in the tender view at the foot of our bed.
-Report_Story #5